 Among the other 2004 European Film Award honorees were the following:

-- Norwegian actress-director and former Ingmar Bergman muse Liv Ullmann received the European Achievement in World Cinema Award.
-The star of Persona, The Emigrants, Cries & Whispers, Scenes from a Marriage, The New Land, and Face to Face also happened to be greeted by the longest standing ovation of the evening.
+- Norwegian actress-director, former Ingmar Bergman muse, and two-time Best Actress Oscar nominee Liv Ullmann (The Emigrants, 1972; Face to Face, 1976) was handed the European Achievement in World Cinema Award.
+The Persona, Scenes from a Marriage, and Autumn Sonata star also happened to be greeted by the longest standing ovation of the evening.

-- Spanish filmmaker Carlos Saura (Cria Cuervos, Blood Wedding, Carmen) was given the European Film Academy’s Lifetime Achievement Award.
+- Spanish filmmaker Carlos Saura (Cria Cuervos, Carmen) was given the European Film Academy’s Lifetime Achievement Award.

 - Wong Kar-Wai’s chronicle of the romantic adventures of a writer, 2046 (China / Hong Kong / France) was the Best Non-European Film.
-In the all-star cast: Tony Chiu-Wai Leung, Ziyi Zhang, Gong Li, Faye Wong, Maggie Cheung, and Carina Lau.
+In the all-star cast: Tony Leung Chiu-Wai, Zhang Ziyi, Gong Li, Faye Wong, Maggie Cheung, and Carina Lau.

-- Agnès Jaoui and Jean-Pierre Bacri were handed the Best European Screenwriter Award for director Jaoui’s French comedy-drama Look at Me / Comme une image.
+- Agnès Jaoui and Jean-Pierre Bacri were the Best European Screenwriters for director Jaoui’s French comedy-drama Look at Me / Comme une image.